 Will there be training and education about the expectations and how to be a healthy community?

-How will testing be conducted?
+How is testing conducted?

 What should I do if I think I have COVID-19?